Biography : Rose Kantiono, MA, BED, OCT

-Rose Kantiono is an elementary school teacher in the Peel District School Board.
+Rose Kantiono is a school teacher in the Peel District School Board.
 Born in Ivory Coast and originally from Burkina Faso, she studied and worked in Germany before coming to Canada.
-Her philosophy of education and humanitarian work is rooted in this quote: "As one person I cannot change the world, but I can change the world of one person" (Paul Shane Spear).
+Polyglot, Rose speaks French, German, English, Liele and Dioula.

-After volunteering for the Canadian Samaritans for Africa, Rose has joined its Board of Directors to bring her experiences and skills to the service of an organization that impacts lives of many people in Africa and to make a difference.
+Rose has joined the Board of Directors and Advisors of the Canadian Samaritans for Africa to bring her experiences and skills to the service of an organization that impacts lives of many people in Africa and to make a difference.

 Pity is not enough, compassion is a real and deep human feeling, sympathy and empathy are good, but solidarity is better, and collaboration is the best thing we can offer to Africans especially the women and children who want to work hard to realize a better future for themselves and their children.